grafana/aws-workshop/site/docs/lab2/2_dashboard.md

 We will also add SQS metrics to our dashboard, since our requester and recorder services are using SQS to communicate with each other.

+Let's add the total number of SQS messages.
+This could give us a clue whether messages are sitting unacknowledged, or whether there is some other issue:

-1. Navigate to Cloud Provider -> AWS -> SQS.
+1. Navigate to **Cloud Provider -> AWS -> SQS**.

 1. Find the **Messages** panel and click on the **Explore** button in the top right corner.